ZhuangLab/storm-control/README.md

 ## General notes ##
 1. This software is written primarily in Python with a few C helper libraries.

-2. Doxygen documentation is available (for Dave, HAL and Steve), but you'll have to run doxygen to create it.
+2. Some Doxygen documentation is available (for Dave, HAL and Steve), but you'll have to run doxygen to create it.

 3. The software is provided "as is" in the hope that others might find it useful.
 While it is fairly stable and has been developed and used since 2009 in the Zhuang lab, we provide no guarantee that any future changes that are made will maintain backwards compatibility with older versions.